There is only one journey. Going inside yourself.

 You may never know how your words or your example are a lifeline for someone you’ll never meet.

-This post is part of the 30 Day Journal Project.
-Our theme for 2017 is the Creative Journey.
+This post is part of the 30 Day Journal Project Workshop.

-For now, here are today’s writing prompts inspired by poet Rainer Maria Rilke.
+For now, here’s one of the writing prompts you’ll find inside the workshop, inspired by poet Rainer Maria Rilke.

 The journey I long to take…